eighty20results/e20r-directory-for-pmpro/readme.txt

 1. show_level: Display the user's membership level; default: true  (accepts 'true' or 'false').
 1. show_search: Display a search form (searches on member display name or email address); default: true (accepts 'true' or 'false').
 1. show_startdate: Display the user's membership start date for their current level; default: true (accepts 'true' or 'false').
+1. show_roles: Display the users if they have been assigned the role(s) listed (default: null, accepts comma separated list of role names)

 Shortcode attributes for `[pmpro_member_profile]` include: